bbbbx/pretty-currency/README.md

   npm run test
   ```

-  Before you submit your awesome PRs, please passed all tests first.
+  Before you submit your awesome PRs, please passed all tests firstly.

   If you have any edge test case, please let me know. ;)